Massachusetts Smoke Detector Laws

 One of the requirements of every home owner in Massachusetts when selling a property is to provide the new owner with working smoke and carbon monoxide detectors.
 The local fire department in which the home is located is responsible for conducting the inspection.
 Massachusetts is one of the strictest states in terms of fire safety as has had their smoke detector law in place for decades to prevent unnecessary deaths.
 A property can not change hands without a certification done by the local fire Marshall.

-When I am interviewing with a home seller for the chance to represent them in the sale of their home one of the first things I do is educate them on all the laws they will need to know about when selling their property.
+It makes sense that when you interviewing with a home seller for the chance to represent them in the sale of probably their largest asset you would want them to understand how these laws work in relation to selling a home.
 The Massachusetts smoke and carbon monoxide detector laws are vital to understand along with the Massachusetts Title V Septic law if the home isn’t hooked up to public sewer.

 The Massachusetts smoke detector laws were modified on April 5, 2010.
 The new regulations relating to the installation and maintenance of certain smoke detectors was put in place.
 Staying up to speed on changes in these laws like is vital for landlords, home owners and Realtors alike.

-It goes without saying that it is imperative that home owners ensure that their properties comply with these laws, both from a public safety and liability stand point.
+It goes without saying that it is imperative that home owners ensure that their properties comply with the smoke and carbon monoxide detector laws, both from a public safety and liability stand point.
 The new modification to these laws are discussed below in detail.
-From experience I have seen some towns have their own nuances on what they will and will not allow.
+From experience I have seen, some towns have their own nuances on what they will and will not allow.
 It is always prudent to speak to the town fire department where you are located for further clarification.

 Two Types Of Smoke Detector Technology